Aroostook County, Maine: Education

 There is also a single elementary school district, Limestone Public Schools.

 There is also the Aroostook Unorganized Territory, which is not in any municipality.
 The Maine Department of Education takes responsibility for coordinating school assignments in the unorganized territories.
 The department operates one school, Connor Consolidated School, in Connor Township.
 It previously operated another school in the unorganized territory, Patrick Therriault School in Sinclair Township.

 When Bancroft was a town, it was under the Bancroft School District.
 When Oxbow was a plantation, it was directly under the School Administrative District 32.

+The University of Maine at Fort Kent, University of Maine at Presque Isle, and Northern Maine Community College are based in Aroostook County, as was the former Ricker College.